ArthurMatthys/OverRide/level02/walkthrough.md

 >End of assembler dump.

 We first tried to overwrite the value of `0x200b12` but we couldn't make it work.
 We think that this address is stored inside a register, so we don't have the rights to overwrite here.
-But looking into the comment of the same line, we see an other address.
+But looking into the comment of the same line, we see another address.

 >(gdb) x/gx 0x601228
 >0x601228 <exit@got.plt>:	0x0000000000400716